 - Updated MIDI Electrical spec – A proposal for MMA to publish a new circuit diagram using current components and practices and allowing for 3.3V power supplies.

 - IEC MIDI Specification – A proposal is under consideration to submit some portion of the MIDI Specification to IEC for standardization, to improve recognition as a standard by emerging countries.

 - Universal SysEX ID for iOS OMAC – A proposal to improve communication among iOS music apps.

 - MIDI Home Control Specification – A proposal to provide interoperability among home A/V devices.

 - Web MIDI API – The web standards organization (W3C) has developed technology to enable browser-based audio apps, including support for MIDI input/output.
 Florian Bomers (Bome Software) presented an overview of the Web MIDI API, and encouraged MMA members to advocate for browser support.

 - Bluetooth LE – Tom mentioned a few companies interested in using this technology for MIDI.

 - Logo and Trademark Protection – MMA is working with AMEI in Japan and CMIA in China to prevent dilution of the meaning of “MIDI” in China caused by registered marks being used on non-MIDI products.

-Following the General Session the MMA members discussed each active technical proposal in more detail, and viewed demos of HD Protocol features.
+Following the General Session the MMA members discussed each active technical proposal in more detail.